December Fur Table

 Up to 5 licensed fur dealers gather annually in one hall and inspect each trapper’s lot of fur.
 Each dealer provides a quote for the lot and the trapper selects the best price.
 In this way the trapper benefits from the on-sit4e competitive demand for their furs.

 The December timing of the Fur Table also allows families from all over the north to meet with distant friends, learn about new furbearer harvest and management techniques, and do some shopping before returning to their communities.
 Hundreds of thousand of dollars are injected into the local economy.

-The 2013 Thompson Fur Table will be held in December (watch for dates TBA).
+The 2013 Thompson Fur Table will be held Friday, December 20th and Saturday, December 21st 2013.
 To contribute to the festive atmosphere for trappers and visitors, northern crafters of fur and leather goods are encouraged to attend and book a table at the hall.

 Approved humane traps and supplies will be available from MTA Trap Sales at competitive prices.
 For more information on the Fur Table please contact the MTA

 Manitoba Conservation annually presents the Oswald Hudson Memorial Award to a trapper who has demonstrated excellence in trapping and fur handling.

 In 2011 the trapper selected was Bryan Lundie of Cranberry Portage.